 Missouri law specifically identifies a category of “dangerous wild animals” that are prohibited as pets.
 This classification is pretty broad and covers animals that pose a significant risk to public safety, like large predators and powerful primates.
 To own one of these animals, you must obtain special written permission directly from the state director.
 This isn’t a simple permit; it’s an exception granted only in very specific circumstances, often to facilities like wildlife sanctuaries or research institutions.
 The state’s pet regulations are designed to prevent dangerous situations before they happen by keeping animals that aren’t suited for domestic life out of residential areas.

-Flying Foxes and Fruit Bats
+Why Flying Foxes and Fruit Bats Are Prohibited

 You might not think of them as particularly dangerous, but certain species of flying foxes and fruit bats are also on Missouri’s prohibited list.
 Just like the more obviously threatening animals, you cannot legally keep them as pets without securing that special written permission from the state director.
 The reasoning behind this restriction often relates to public health.
 Bats are known carriers of diseases that can be transmitted to humans, and their specific dietary and environmental needs are incredibly difficult for the average person to meet.
 This rule helps protect both the community and the welfare of these unique animals.

-Mongooses and Wild Canids
+The Ban on Mongooses and Wild Dogs

 The list of restricted animals continues with a few more surprising entries.
 For instance, all types of mongooses, including the popular meerkat, are prohibited in Missouri without special permission.
 The same goes for wild canids, which means you can’t legally own a wolf, coyote, or fox as a pet.
 These animals, along with bears, are considered dangerous wildlife and fall under strict ownership rules.
 Local governments, like Cole County, often provide additional resources on why these animals are restricted, emphasizing their wild nature and the potential danger they pose in a residential setting.